-Top 3 Reasons for Product Data Management in MFG
+Top 3 Reasons for Production Data Management in MFG

 Reason1 – PDM helps you go paperless.
 If you are tired of buying file cabinets and losing track of documents, then PDM is the best way to manage incoming documents paperlessly.
 For the rest, we suggest scanning them, making sure they are properly saved, then safely shredding them.
 Also, an approach of truly brilliant people that you can adopt into your routine is called the “touch only once” rule – when a piece of paper is brought to you, whether a file or a piece of mail, deal with it immediately, when at all possible, so it is off your plate.